klauer/epics-sumo-mirror/doc/reference-sumo.rst

   convert a scanfile to a MODULES file for an application

 modconvert
-  convert a scanfile to DB file format for a list of supports
+  print new DB file entries for the given MODULES from a scanfile

 edit
   edit the dependency file with an editor